 - The next scheduled training date

 - Summary of training content (objectives, key training points, etc.)

 - Reason for nonscheduled retraining (for example, an accident or deterioration in safety performance)

 - Safety orientation dates for new employees and orientation program content

 Should This Be Recorded?

 Recordkeeping is like most other details with OSHA in that it can be very complicated to sort through without help.
-Which is why the team of safety professionals at Optimum Safety Management offer OSHA Recordkeeping Workshops to help when navigating the in’s and out’s of compliance and OSHA-related documentation.
-The dates for Optimum’s OSHA Recordkeeping Workshops vary throughout the year – if you’re interested in learning more, please click here to inquire about the next open workshop dates and availability.
+This is why our team of health and safety professionals at Amerisafe Group offers OSHA Recordkeeping Workshops to help when navigating the ins and outs of compliance and OSHA-related documentation.
+The dates for Amerisafe’s OSHA Recordkeeping Workshops vary throughout the year – if you’re interested in learning more, please click here to inquire about the next open workshop dates and availability.

 No employer wants to be caught unaware or non-compliant when OSHA arrives.
-But teaming with the safety experts at Optimum provides a partner with detailed safety experience to guide employers through every aspect of working with OSHA.
+However, teaming with the safety experts at Amerisafe provides a partner with detailed safety experience to guide employers through every aspect of working with OSHA.